samihaTasnim/photoScape/README.md

 # PhotoScape

 A website serving the purpose of Photography services.
 Built with:
-1. React, react-router, React-hook-form, axios
+1. React, react-router, React-hook-form, axios, Bootstrap 5
 2. Authentication with firebase ( user and admin )
 3. server side code with MongoDB, Express.js and Node.js intergration
 4. Custom apis and admin panel